ashleymavericks/notion-habit-tracker/README.md

 NOTION_HABIT_DB = "REPLACE_ME"
 NOTION_ANALYTICS_DB = "REPLACE_ME"
 ```
-3. Run the Script
+3. Run the Script, it may take some time to complete.
+And, if you have pre
 ```python
 python3 main.py
 ```

 ## Contributing
-Feel free to reach out, if you want to futher improve the template.
+Feel free to reach out, if you want to further improve the template.

 ## License
 This project is licensed under the MIT license